BP330 - Bachelor of Space Science

 - Year 1: Eight (8) Core courses (96 credit points); and

-- Years 2 to 3: Total of 48 credit points comprising of courses from the Minor lists and/or University Electives
+- Years 2 to 3: Total of 48 credit points comprising one of the available Minors, or Science Options and/or University Electives

 *Top of page